obada-foundation/obadafoundation.github.io/marketing/faq.md

 Then, the ITAD generates the information (a drive wiping report, a device status report, etc.), and uploads the data to the database, through a DAO member.

 **9. What if the device cannot communicate?
 (I.e., “bricked”?)**
+There are many ways to access the USN for the device.
 1. Ideally, the device will be able to communicate to the ITAD's systems directly.
-2. If the device does not power up, in some cases, its USN may be accessible electronically, via USB or similar technology.
+2. If the device does not power up, in some cases, its USN may be accessible electronically, via USB or similar connection.
 3. If the device is unable to communicate, the USN may be printed on the device in a 12N QR code
 4. If there is no 12N QR code, Optical Character Recognition (OCR) may be used to read the USN.
 5. If OCR fails, a person may be able to read and type the USN.